Leonardo-Boss/suckless-site/surf.suckless.org/patches/omnibar.md

 		} \
 	}

-Now you can use the following key (don't forget to remove old one):
+Now you can use the following key (don't forget to remove the old one):

 	{ MODKEY,                       XK_t,      spawn,          GOTO },